 Twenty years ago, most people’s dream of working from home was just that: a dream.
-But in 2020, working from home is the future of work and already the reality for millions of people in our present.
+But today, working from home is the future of work and already the reality for millions of people in our present.

 Whether you want to work for a company remotely or start your own online business, you have options!